Physical Logic: Rules of inference

 \end{definition} \begin{definition} $\phi$ is \emph{additive} or \emph{linear} if

 \end{definition}

 A further set of conditions is motivated directly as the formalisation of the rules of inference that we use in classical reasoning.
-As mentioned in the Introduction, arguably the most desirable among these is modus ponens, commonly stated thus: \begin{quote} MP: \emph{If $A$ implies $B$ and $A$ then $B$.} \end{quote} However, it is now easy to appreciate why care must be taken in distinguishing (mere unasserted) events from statements about the physical world, {\textit{i.e.}} affirmed events.
+As mentioned in the Introduction, arguably the most desirable among these is modus ponens, commonly stated thus: \begin{quote} MP: \emph{If $A$ implies $B$ and $A$, then $B$.} \end{quote} However, it is now easy to appreciate why care must be taken in distinguishing (mere unasserted) events from statements about the physical world, {\textit{i.e.}} affirmed or denied events.
 The rules of inference we are interested in here are those that tell us how to deduce statements about what happens in the physical world from other such statements.
-To render modus ponens fully in terms of the three-fold framework for physics, we re-express it as \begin{quote} MP: \emph{If `$A$ implies $B$' happens and $A$ happens, then $B$ happens}, \end{quote} from which it is clear that `$A$ implies $B$' is an event, an element of $\mathfrak{A}$ which we denote symbolically as $A\to B$.
-As illustrated in Figure \ref{fig:AimpliesB}, $A\to B = \neg (A \wedge(\neg B))$.
-Algebraically,
+To render modus ponens fully in terms of the three-fold framework for physics, we re-express it as \begin{quote} MP: \emph{If `$A$ implies $B$' is affirmed and $A$ is affirmed, then $B$ is affirmed}, \end{quote} where `$A$ implies $B$' is an event, an element of $\mathfrak{A}$ which we denote symbolically as $A\to B := \neg (A \wedge(\neg B))$.
+We have,

 which small manipulation shows, incidentally, how much easier it is to work with the arithmetic form of the operations than with $\wedge$, $\vee$ and $\neg$.
 The condition of modus ponens is then: \begin{definition} $\phi$ is MP if